Olian04/discord-dynamic-messages/README.md

 ```

 This is the base class of the library, every dynamic message must extend this class.<br>
-Every class that extends this DynamicMessage must implement a render method.
+Every class that extends this DynamicMessage must implement a render method.<br>
 The render method is used to determin the contents of the coresponding "discord text message".

 #### DynamicMessage#reRender